tlevine/www.thomaslevine.com/content/!/cv/index.md

 ---
 title: Curriculum vitae
 ---
+I wonder what the point of a CV is.
+If I'm not doing the conventional academic thing, I don't really need the typical CV.
+But why is it desireable?
+To some degree, it's a summary of a person.
+But my website is a summary of me too and it ignores some typical contents of a CV.
+So I think a CV is intended to make someone sound impressive.
+I sort of don't like doing that, but I'm curious about what it would sound like, so here I go.

 ## Education
-Cornell University, Bachelor's of Science (May 2011) Design & Environmental Analysis
+Cornell University, Bachelor's of Science (May 2011)<br>
+Design & Environmental Analysis<br>
-Concentration in Human Factors & Ergonomics
+Concentration in Human Factors & Ergonomics<br>
-GPA 3.5
+GPA 3.5<br>
 Hunter R. Rawlings III Presidential Research Scholar

 ## Awards